hobcat iconHobcat

 This is used by G3XJP's test and IF clalibration programs. (and some G3XJP loader functions if you wish)

-Hobcat's DSP display on transmit is shown below:
+Hobcat's DSP display on transmit:

 Coding: